paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Questions or observations before we continue?**

 **What we've covered so far:**
-- ✅ Markdown basics and the publishing friction problem
+- ✅ Markdown overview and the publishing friction problem
 - ✅ Big / Small Design as an IxD framework

 **Coming up:** Design Decisions in Action!